opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_navigating_the_catalog/catalog.rst

   - "Go to..." allows to skip an administrative division and directly go one step lower in the hierarchy.
   - When more than 5 territories are available for selection, a search bar is displayed for textual searches in the current administrative division.

-To deactivate the geographic filter, click on the cross [icon] icon right under the mini map.
+To deactivate the geographic filter, click on the cross |icon-cross| button right under the mini map.

 Using the selectable filters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^